What to wear while snowmobiling in the backcountry

 It’s All About Layers

+When it comes to Snowmobile Clothing, it’s all about layers.
 Layers provide extra protection from the elements but also allows you to change for varying weather conditions.
 Though similar to what you wear while skiing, you should pack for extra warmth as the wind chill factors from your moving snowmobile require a little more protection.

 The number one rule when it comes to layers is to avoid cotton materials.
 Cotton only absorbs moisture which can later freeze.
 You want a good moisture wicking material such as fleece, wool, polyester, or a synthetic-blend.